raiden-network/raiden/docs/api_walkthrough.rst

 If there is a path in the network with enough capacity and the address sending the transfer holds enough tokens to transfer the amount in the payload, the transfer will go through.
 The receiving node should then be able to see incoming transfers by querying all its open channels.
 This is done by doing the following for all addresses of open channels:

-FIXME: update

 .. http:example:: curl wget httpie python-requests

-   GET /api/1/events/channels/0x000397DFD32aFAAE870E6b5FB44154FD43e43224?from_block=1337 HTTP/1.1
+   GET /api/1/events/channels/0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671/0x61C808D82A3Ac53231750daDc13c777b59310bD9?from_block=1337 HTTP/1.1
    Host: localhost:5001

 Which will return a list of events.
 All that then needs to be done is to filter for incoming transfers.

 Please note that one of the most powerful features of Raiden is that users can send transfers to anyone connected to the network as long as there is a path to them with enough capacity, and not just to the nodes that a user is directly connected to.
-This is called ``mediated transfers``.
+This is called *mediated transfers*.

 .. _close: